NyathiBlesing/Ants/README.md

 However, with great power comes great responsibility.
 The Queen is governed by three special rules:

+1. If a bee ever enters the place occupied by the queen, then the bees immediately win the game.
+The game ends even if the queen is protected by a bodyguard.
+The bees also win if any bee reaches the end of a tunnel where the queen normally would reside.

 This project combines functional and object-oriented programming paradigms.